-Locate the actuating unit for recording aggregate temperature and hot mix as specified for each type of plant.
+Locate the actuating unit for recording aggregate temperature and HMA as specified for each type of plant.

 (6) Use of Storage Bins and Batchers.
-When used with a storage bin, design and operate these plants so the transfer of hot mix from the drum to the storage bin shall not cause segregation of the mix, and the batcher can be operated according to subsection 602.4a.(3)(d).
+When used with a storage bin, design and operate these plants so the transfer of HMA from the drum to the storage bin shall not cause segregation of the mix, and the batcher can be operated according to subsection 602.4a.(3)(d).

-Equip all storage bins with controls capable of maintaining a specified minimum level or amount of hot mix in the bin at all times during production.
+Equip all storage bins with controls capable of maintaining a specified minimum level or amount of HMA in the bin at all times during production.

-If the amount of hot mix in the bin can be determined by reading the output of load cells or other approved sensors, the Engineer shall specify the minimum amount of material in tons.
-Otherwise, the minimum level of hot mix is the top of the tapered portion of the bin or at the point designated by the Engineer on special designed bins.
+If the amount of HMA in the bin can be determined by reading the output of load cells or other approved sensors, the Engineer shall specify the minimum amount of material in tons.
+Otherwise, the minimum level of HMA is the top of the tapered portion of the bin or at the point designated by the Engineer on special designed bins.